Field Team Training: Building on Strong Support for Farmer Partnerships

 The sessions were conducted by our internal Agronomy Management Team together with external organic expert Martin Njoroge (Ahava Organics).
 Short theoretical inputs were combined with practical exercises directly on farmers’ fields.

 Participants exchanged experiences and learned from one another, reinforcing existing expertise in the team.
-A strong emphasis was placed on further improving the advisory skills of Field Officers, helping them support farmers even more effectively in increasing sustainable production.
+A strong emphasis was placed on further improving the advisory skills of Field Officers, helping them support farmers even more effectively in the further development of their production systems.

-Topics included early detection of pests and diseases, identifying nutrient deficiencies, and providing guidance on live hedges, soil health, and organic nutrient sources.
-These are essential skills for maintaining stable yields, preventing quality losses, and ensuring long-term soil fertility.
+Topics included early detection of pests and diseases, identifying nutrient deficiencies, and providing guidance on live hedges, soil care, and organic nutrient sources.
+These skills can help reduce quality losses and support the long-term maintenance of soil quality.

 Field Team member assisting LIMBUA smallholder farmers